edwardUL99/DockerWizard/README.md

     path.append(project_home)

 # custom commands should extend this abstract command
-from dockerwizard.commands import AbstractCommand
+from dockerwizard import AbstractCommand
 # any command errors should be raised as an instance of CommandError
-from dockerwizard.errors import CommandError from dockerwizard import cli
+from dockerwizard import CommandError from dockerwizard import cli